 Scribe (September 2016 - September 2017): This was my first position in the troop.
 As Scribe, I was the "troop's secretary."
 I took note of discussions during the Patrol Leaders' Council (PLC), and also took attendance at every meeting.
 I was elected to this position by the members of my troop.

-Media Specialist (February 2023 - Present): In charge of managing my Sea Scout ship's social media and am looking to possibly develop a website for the ship.
+Media Specialist (February 2023 - Present): In charge of managing my Sea Scout ship's website, which I led the effort to develop.
 My overall goal is to spread the word around about our ship and show what we do, targeted at those who would be interested in joining Sea Scouts.